ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 Scan available Wi‑Fi networks (prints SSIDs found).
 This option does not work from the menu web page.

-### H H01 rotary encoder, H02 buttons H03/04 remote.
+### H H01 rotary encoder, H02 buttons H03/04 remote, H05 Time sender app.
 Turning on will also Turn off NTP and on use of DS3231.
 Check DS3231 and NTP setting when turning off (H00) The options are:
-H01 Rotary encoder
+H01 Rotary encoder<br>
-H02 Keypad
+H02 Keypad<br>
-H03 Large IR-remote with nummeric UP DOWN LEFT RIGHT ON/OFF and POWER H04 Tiny IR-remote with six buttons
+H03 Large IR-remote with nummeric UP DOWN LEFT RIGHT ON/OFF and POWER<br>
+H04 Tiny IR-remote with six buttons<br>
+H05 Turn On/Off the use of the BLE time sender app<br>
+The h05 option can be used when the clock has no WIFI.
+The app sends the time every minute when the app is started iand in the neighbouthood of the clock.

 ### } Learn IR remote
 Start learning the keys of a new infrared remote.